 LEARN: Start with the above resources and learn a little bit more about modern architecture and its relationship to your community.
 Understanding the significance of modern architecture is crucial in preserving modern buildings.

 SHARE: Get the word out!
 If you see a cool modern building, snap a picture and post it to Facebook, Instagram, or Snapchat.
 If you loved reading this crash course in modern architecture, share the link with your friends and family.
 Anything you can do to make your community more aware of modern architecture will be so helpful in advocating to save and maintain modern buildings.

-JOIN: Become a member of the New Orleans/Louisiana Chapter of Docomomo US to learn more about modern architecture in Louisiana and kept abreast of any possible threats to modern gems in the region.
+JOIN: Become a member of the Louisiana Architecture Foundation (LAF) or Docomomo US to learn more about modern architecture in Louisiana and kept abreast of any possible threats to modern gems in the region.

 RENOVATE: Do you own a mid-century modern home or thinking about buying one?
 If so, be sure to renovate thoughtfully with architectural integrity in mind.
 Be sure to check out our Guidelines for Modern Preservation brief to assist in developing your renovation plan.